wilcer1/War-assignment/README.md

 If you want to play the game and make tests on our program, follow this step:
 To install everything you need, (use gitbash) and write "pip install -r requirements.txt" in the directory where the game is placed.
+You can also write make install, it will do the same thing.

 # How to run the game
 This is an alternative way to run the program!